1987 South Pacific Games: Notes

 A total of 1,650 athletes from 12 Pacific nations and territories took part in the Games.
 The Solomon Islands and Western Samoa did not attend.

 The results published on the OSIC (Oceania Sport Information Centre) website listed 18 sports.
 Islands Business reported that there was no netball at the 1987 Games:

 Postage stamps depicting athletics, rugby and golf were issued by New Caledonia for the 1987 South Pacific Games.

 Football finals: New Caledonia 1-0 Tahiti in the gold medal match.
 Papua New Guinea 3-1 Vanuatu in the bronze medal match.

-Rugby: New Caledonia won the rugby 15s gold medal.
+Rugby: New Caledonia won the rugby 15s gold medal Referee Patrick Robin FFR.
+Michael Agnew PNGRFU refereed Tests between Cook Islands and Samoa and New Caledonia and French Polynesia.

 The South Pacific Games Council announced in 1978 that squash would be included in the Games, and it was played in 1979, 1983, 1987, and 1991.